 - Focus on the content of the lecture, paying attention to what your TA is saying.
 Ignore the grammar mistakes or pronunciation differences that are noticeable but not seriously confusing.

 - Politely ask your TA to slow down a bit if necessary, or ask permission to record the lecture so you can listen to it again.

-- Politely ask your TA to write things down on the board or to post notes on Blackboard.
+- Politely ask your TA to write things down on the board or to post notes on Sakai.
 Use this written supplement to make your own notes more complete.

 - Double-check your comprehension by repeating a word or phrase, or by explaining a concept in your own words.
 This allows you and the TA to clarify any misunderstanding and to focus on the material you’re struggling with.